A textbook genocide wiped out over 900 Gaza families. Others were destroyed

 The media office said that the Israeli army “exterminated 1,364 Palestinian families by killing all their members, leaving only one individual per family, and similarly wiped out 3,472 Palestinian families, leaving just two individuals per family.”

-Iman Amer Radwan, 47, is the only member left of her extended family to tell the story of the massacre that changed her life.
+Iman Amer Radwan, 47, is one of the two members left of her extended family to tell the story of the massacre that changed her life.

 Her story is but a small chapter in the collective tragedy unfolding in Gaza.